 The good news is that free WiFi hotspots are everywhere these days.
 Most coffee shops, shopping malls, and businesses offer a free WiFi hotspot to attract foot traffic, but the problem is that simply typing “free WiFi hotspot near me” into Google Search doesn’t yield any useful results.

 What you need to reliably find all free WiFi hotspots near you is a professional app for wireless site surveys, WiFi analysis, and troubleshooting such as NetSpot.
 With it, you can quickly find out which wireless networks are available around you and use your own judgment to determine which are free based on their names.

 In this mode, NetSpot automatically collects every detail about all surrounding WiFi hotspots and presents the collected information in a readable fashion.
 You can see the name, security, and signal strength of each discovered WiFi hotspot, which helps you select the best one.
-Besides Discover Mode, NetSpot also features an in-depth network analysis mode: Survey Mode.
+Besides Inspector Mode, NetSpot also features an in-depth network analysis mode: Survey Mode.

 You can also find WiFi hotspots without NetSpot using the tools built into your mobile device or computer, but don’t expect to get nearly as comprehensive information as you can get with NetSpot.
 Telling apart unsecured networks for secured ones is often problematic and discovering hidden WiFi hotspots may be impossible.

 Most smartphones and laptops can be turned into a WiFi hotspot without any third-party application.
 The instructions how to do so vary from device to device, but the entire process typically involves only a couple of clicks.